-New England is rightly regarded as the world’s leaf-peeping Mecca, but there are plenty of other places – close to home and far away – that put on an equally spectacular show...
+New England is rightly regarded as the world’s leaf peeping Mecca, but there are plenty of other places – close to home and far away – that put on an equally spectacular show...

 Kilpisjärvi is a tiny village located in the north of Finland on the Norwegian border.
-This peaceful village is one of the few places in the world where you can enjoy the Northern Lights and ruska (autumn colours) simultaneously in an area of untamed natural beauty.
+This peaceful village is one of the few places in the world where you can enjoy the Northern Lights and ruska (autumn colours) simultaneously, in an area of untamed natural beauty.

 Home to Finland’s highest fells, Kilpisjärvi is also one of the best places in the world for Arctic treks.
 It is a land of untouched wilderness where reindeer herds roam freely beside glassy lakes – perfect for nature lovers and photographers.

-The site includes 13 hectares of ancient semi natural wood.
+The site includes 13 hectares of ancient semi-natural wood.
 Walk along the tranquil paths among the trees and spot rare small leaved limes, early purple orchids, and fragrant wild garlic.

-The Iron Age hill fort that is an integral part of the site is one of the largest hill forts in England and it is thought to have been an Iron Age tribal capital.
+The Iron Age hill fort that is an integral part of the site is one of the largest hill forts in England.
+It is thought to have been an Iron Age tribal capital.
 The walk to the top is well worth it, exploring the nature found within the woods along the way.

 Mystical Lake Bled, overlooked by a Romanesque castle and home to a small island complete with a fairytale church, is picture-perfect at any time of the year.
-But in autumn, when the trees framing the lake turn all manner of rustic shades, the lake is truly breath-taking.
+But in autumn, when the trees framing the lake turn all manner of rustic shades, the lake is truly breathtaking.

-When Koreans think fall foliage, they think Seoraksan National Park, where the leaves start changing colour earlier than anywhere else in Korea: as the weather turns, the entire peak looks as though it’s on fire.
+When Koreans think fall foliage, they think Seoraksan National Park, where the leaves start changing colour earlier than anywhere else in Korea.
+As the weather turns, the entire peak looks as though it’s on fire.

 First built in 653, it is home to Tongil Daebul, the Great Unification Buddha that stands 14.5 metres tall.
 Imposing at the best of times, he looks particularly fetching backed by red and orange leaves.

 With a number of national and provincial parks in the vicinity including Algonquin, Canada’s oldest provincial park, Muskoka is one of North America’s prime 'leaf peeping' areas.
-In the autumn months the trees are ablaze with golden and auburn leaves.
+In the autumn months, the trees are ablaze with golden and auburn leaves.

 But really, the best ways to truly experience the changing leaves is to hike, bike or canoe along one of the many trails that criss-cross the region.

 An autumn trip doesn't have to be restricted to September to October.
 From March to April, New Zealand is perhaps the Southern Hemisphere's premier autumn destination.
 Before the snow descends, autumn provides perfect conditions for exploring New Zealand's adventure-packed landscapes.

-The hills are ablaze with colour, the perfect back drop to the town’s collection of quaint clapboard buildings, many dating from the 1800s.
+The hills are ablaze with colour, the perfect backdrop to the town’s collection of quaint clapboard buildings, many dating from the 1800s.
 The turning of the leaves is celebrated every April with the boisterous Arrowtown Autumn Festival.